 There is no perfect solution at this point, but it’s better than keeping the parks closed.
 Would you rather be in Disney World and potentially ride fewer attractions each day, or be stuck at home not riding anything?
 These ideas can be built upon and I’m confident Disney can come up with a temporary solution that at least can appease the majority of people.

-That is the latest in what could be coming to the parks.
+That is the latest in what could happen if Disney used the Virtual Queue more in the parks.
 The majority of the rest of this article is to show you how the virtual queue has worked up until now, including instructions on how to use it.
 Much of these rules will be carried over when the parks reopen, and we added what might work best for others.

 Before You Go